Last Updated on: December 6, 2022

 Nearby, the Odeon of Agrippa (that takes its name after the influential Roman general Marcus Vipsanius Agrippa) and its beautiful decorative statues stand as proof that Romans had conquered Athens by the sword, but the Athenian culture had reigned supreme even in times of foreign occupation.

-The last admission is allowed 30 minutes prior to the closing time, after which no one is allowed to enter.
+The last admission is allowed 30 minutes before the closing time, after which no one can enter.
 It would be ideal to visit the site around 9 am before the heat intensifies and Agora gets overcrowded with tourists.

 Fortunately, the entry ticket for Ancient Agora is made reasonable for all, with just 8 Euros ($9), for adults and 4 Euros ($4.5), for students.